hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 For example, by prioritizing keyboard shortcuts, all modifier keys should be easy to press simultaneously, easily, with any combination, by one hand.
-(I think multi-pressing of modifier keys is a bad idea of the existing ecosystem, but NTCS is not an ultimate keyboard.)
+(I think multi-pressing of modifier keys is a bad idea of the existing ecosystem (commands should be invoked when the keys are released, just like mice and touchscreens), but NTCS is not an ultimate keyboard.)
 Because of this requirement, yet another modifier key (i.e. QMK layer) is hard to use heavily.
 Ctrl+Shift+F5 is a very familiar shortcut in Visual Studio, but if F5 is hidden by yet another modifier (YAM) key, Ctrl+Shift+YAM+5 should be easy to press.
 In typing Japanese, F7 is a very frequently used key.
 YAM+7 should be easy to press like Shift+7.